ignaval/UIToField/README.md

 <h1>UIToField</h1>

+<p>UIToField is a complete re write of Joe Michels' <a href="http://www.softwareops.com/blogs/iPhone/iPhoneDevBlog_files/de891167adf425b139ddc1c27564b83b-44.html">Multi Recipient Picker Control </a>.
+I enhanced it to further mimic Apple's To: field, made it easier to include in exisiting projects, and provided easier ways to implement your own data source for the field.</p>

+<p>Matt Gallagher's <a href="http://cocoawithlove.com/2009/08/adding-shadow-effects-to-uitableview.html">ShadowedTableView</a> is also used in this project.</p>

 <h2>How to add UIToField to your project</h2>

 <p>1.
 Copy all the files from the UIToFieldSupport folder o your project.</p>